<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3353132&amp;fmt=gif">

 Federation + generously awards customers three loyalty points for every $1 they spend, which means that to redeem the first reward of free shipping, customers need to spend a little over $160 NZD.
 With products ranging from around $50 on average, to a few hundred dollars, it's not hard to see how customers quickly earn enough points to redeem a reward just by shopping, but they also earn generous point totals from simple actions like creating an account and having a birthday.
 In fact, by just completing those two actions alone, customers earn 600 points – enough to redeem Federation +'s first two reward options while still leaving enough points to encourage more customer engagement down the line.

-💡 Retailer tip: by understanding your profit margins, average purchase value, average cart size, and customer lifetime value, you'll be able to create earing opportunities and rewards that delight your customers enough to encourage repeat purchases — all while protecting your return on investment.
+💡 Retailer tip: by understanding your profit margins, average purchase value, average cart size, and customer lifetime value, you'll be able to create earning opportunities and rewards that delight your customers enough to encourage repeat purchases — all while protecting your return on investment.

 Notice that Federation + makes sure to stay relevant through updating the widget on their website?
 At the time of writing, this widget displayed an image for Spring/Summer (which in New Zealand, falls between September and February).
 Federation + kept their widget seasonally relevant to capture shoppers' attention and encourage engagement.